Description

 - It tolerates humid, moderately humid and dry places.
 However, if you keep it in a pot, you must follow the watering since the humidity cannot be regulated naturally (like in the ground).

-For a good preparation of the pot or ground, we have designed specific instructions available here.
+For proper preparation of the pot or planting hole, we have developed specific instructions available here.

 Caring